Decathlon Solognac Warm Short Wellies review: budget boots that punch above their price

 The upper is made from an unfussy thermoplastic material, which won’t turn any heads at festivals, but does keep your feet dry in wet conditions – don’t know about you, but that’s what we buy wellies for.

 The fleecy lining really is cozy, and it can be removed and washed easily too.
-If anything, it’s a bit too warm for many months of the year – you can, of course, remove it altogether, and wear different thicknesses of hiking socks, but you need to factor this in to the size boot you buy.
+If anything, it’s a bit too warm for many months of the year – you can, of course, remove it altogether, and wear different thicknesses of hiking socks, but you need to factor this in to the size boot you buy (check out our guide to the best hiking socks for some options).

 What really lets the Solognacs down, is the way this lining connects to the main boot, via a pull loop that threads through the cuff area of the boot.
 This becomes the thing you use to pull the boots on – it isn’t really fit for that purpose and tears easily.
 A rubber or tougher synthetic pull loop would have resolved this issue very easily.
 This aside, they do what you want a welly to do, without costing a fortune.